Carroll University: Academics

+Carroll University ranked 31st in Regional Universities Midwest in U.S. News & World Report 2022 America's Best Colleges.
+In 2018, Forbes ranked Carroll 594th among 650 colleges in the United States.
+In 2018, Money Magazine ranked Carroll 613th among 727 colleges in the United States.

 Traditions

-Bagpipes

 Since the 1960s, bagpipes have been a part of Carroll's opening convocation and commencement ceremony.
 Freshmen are escorted to their first assembly by a lone bagpiper, and upon graduation are led to commencement by a band of bagpipers.
-The rite of passage symbolizes Carroll's connection to its Presbyterian roots; early 19th-century Scottish immigrants settled in Waukesha, then known as Prairieville.

-Ring the bell

-A longstanding Carroll sports tradition, “Ring the Bell” is a ceremony performed by Carroll varsity teams following a win, when member athletes ring the school victory bell located at the northwest corner of Schneider Stadium.
-All teams participate—football, soccer, lacrosse—as long as the game is played and won at Schneider.
-In 2016 the victory bell was repainted and updated to feature the new Carroll Pioneers logo.

 Athletics

 Carroll athletic teams are the Pioneers.
 The university is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the College Conference of Illinois and Wisconsin (CCIW) since the 2016–17 academic year; which they were a member on a previous stint from 1955–56 to 1992–93.

 Carroll competes in 23 intercollegiate varsity sports.
 Men's sports include baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming, tennis and track & field (indoor and outdoor); while women's sports include basketball, bowling, cross country, golf, lacrosse, soccer, softball, swimming, tennis, track & field (indoor and outdoor) and volleyball.